CallMeTom1/CallMeTom1/README.md

 I am a computer science student 👨‍💻 currently learning and developing my skills.
 I strive to learn 📚 as much as I can and get hands-on experience with various technologies.
 I am very curious and love exploring new fields. 🚀

 ## Currently Working On
 I'm currently working on **Euro-Sky-Star** ✈️, a school web project with a microservice architecture 🛠️ .
 This project uses gRPC for communication, Kafka for handling messages, and an API gateway with REST HTTP.
+The backend is developed in TypeScript with NestJS.
-I am building the front end with Angular 🅰️.
+I am also building the front end with Angular 🅰️.

 I am also preparing for tech interviews 🧠 with [LeetCode](https://leetcode.com/baarthomas/) and learning algorithms and data structures.